Our Walla Walla Public Schools community defines equity as:

 - Standing up to injustice with school environments that are inclusive, respectful and tolerant, and confronting behaviors or actions by students, staff or guests that may be in conflict with these beliefs (see We All Belong Here)

-- Ensuring a faculty and School Board that is both trained and implements anti-racist, culturally competent instructional environments and experiences (read about our Equitably Engaging Strategies for Everyone (EESE) Task Force)
+- Ensuring a faculty and School Board that is both trained and implements culturally competent instructional environments and experiences (read about our Equitably Engaging Strategies for Everyone (EESE) Task Force)

-- Teaching respect and acceptance through socially just learning curricula for students (see here for video)
+- Teaching respect and acceptance through socially responsible learning curricula for students (see here for video)

 - Prioritizing the diversity of our workforce through recruitment, retention and “growing our own” strategies

 - Intentionally addressing equity when making program, curriculum and resourcing decisions (see #DiversifyOurNarrative and our Equity Analysis Protocol)

 - Guaranteeing dignified and equitable family engagement that ensures resources, communication and outreach is provided in languages, materials and manners that maximize the school-to-home relationship

 - Removing all barriers that overtly or covertly inhibit student belonging, participation and prosperity in their academic, athletic/activity and beyond-high-school plans (See Center for Children and Families & Adopt-a-Blue Devil Program as two examples of these efforts)

 Dr. Julie Perron